Test-time regression: a unifying framework for designing sequence models with associative memory: Deriving existing architectures from regression

+Let us consider the simplest case of $p=0$, corresponding to the class of \emph{locally constant functions around $\qbf$}, also known as Nadaraya-Watson estimators \citep{Fan2018LocalPolynomialModelling,Zhang2024AnalysisAttentionLens,Goel2024CanTransformerRepresent}.
+With this simplification, the output of our nonparametric associative memory is

-We may be disappointed at first that $s$ should be a function of the \emph{distance} $\norm{\kbf - \qbf}_2$ to enforce the local approximation property of the estimator in \autoref{eqn:local-polynomial-loss}; in contrast, softmax attention relies on an exponentiated \emph{inner product}.
+We may be disappointed at first that $s$ needs to be a monotonic function of the \emph{distance} $\norm{\kbf - \qbf}_2$ to enforce the local approximation property of the estimator in \autoref{eqn:local-polynomial-loss}; in contrast, softmax attention relies on an exponentiated \emph{inner product}.
 However, if we normalize keys and queries such that $\norm{\kbf}_2=\norm{\qbf}_2=1$, the exponential smoothing kernel with bandwidth $B=2\sqrt{\dkey}$ is equivalent to the exponential scaled dot product:

 allowing us to exactly derive softmax attention in \autoref{eqn:nadaraya-watson}.
-Moreover, this preprocessing step lines up with an existing technique called query-key normalization (QKNorm), empirically known to stablize the training of large transformers \citep{Dehghani2023ScalingVisionTransformers,Wortsman2023SmallscaleProxiesLargescale} but lacks theoretical justification.
+Moreover, this preprocessing step lines up with an existing technique called query-key normalization (QKNorm), empirically known to stablize the training of large Transformers \citep{Dehghani2023ScalingVisionTransformers,Wortsman2023SmallscaleProxiesLargescale} but lacks theoretical justification.
 Our derivation provides a simple explanation: \emph{softmax attention with QKNorm is a locally zeroth order non-parametric approximation of the true key-value map}.

+By deriving self-attention from the same framework as the previous recurrent sequence layers, we can more clearly compare them through the perspective of how they do associative recall.
+Previous sequence layers that we derived maintained an explicit matrix-valued recurrent state to compress the prefix key-value pairs, relying on this constant-sized matrix to perform retrieval.
+In contrast, self-attention stores the entire set of prefix key-value pairs as its associative memory system, using all of them for retrieval.
+As a result, its memory (and expressiveness) grows with the sequence length, a typical property of non-parametric methods \citep{Wang2019ExactGaussianProcesses,Wasserman2006AllNonparametricStatistics}.

 \paragraph{Higher-order attention.} \autoref{eqn:local-polynomial-loss} suggests a path to higher-order generalizations of self-attention by considering $p > 0$ at the cost of more computation.
 By reducing \autoref{eqn:local-polynomial-loss} to a weighted least squares problem, we see the $p=1$ case of higher-order softmax self-attention is